-All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 credit hours of approved course work.
 See General Studies.
 [1]

 Students transferring from Arizona community colleges with a certified completion of the appropriate Arizona General Education Curriculum (AGEC) will have satisfied all lower-division General Studies requirements of the baccalaureate degree with which the AGEC articulates.
-For more details regarding the different versions of AGEC, refer to az.transfer.org/cas/atass/student/agec.html [2].
+For more details regarding the different versions of AGEC, refer to http://aztransfer.com/ [2] [3].